Tourist attractions Machu Picchu

 Macchu Picchu is thought to have been constructed around 1450, at the height of the powerful Inca Empire.
 It is suspected that the site was completely abandoned just 80 years after its construction, sparking enthusiastic debate about the original purpose of this mysterious monument.

 The most widely accepted theory suggests that Machu Picchu served as a royal estate for Inca kings during the hot summer months due to its cool, high-altitude climate.
-The structure of the monument reveals a three-class structure, with different buildings appropriate for housing both royalty, nobles and servants.
+The structure of the monument reveals a three-class structure, with different buildings appropriate for housing both royalty, nobles, and servants.
 Complex irrigation systems and farming terraces also point to the monument once functioning as a self-sufficient hilltop retreat.
-On the other hand, some believe that the monument was built to serve a spiritual purpose as a centre for important religious ceremonies.
+On the other hand, some believe that the monument was built to serve a spiritual purpose as a center for important religious ceremonies.

 The Incas worshipped the sun, due to its life-giving properties, and Macchu Picchu and its buildings are in direct alignment with the surrounding mountains that frame, perfectly, the sun rises and sunsets during equinoxes and solstices, which would have been important, spiritual events for Inca society.